Mid West Cup

 The Mid West Community Cup is a rugby league competition in the Central West area of New South Wales.
 The premiers are awarded the Blayney Citizens' Cup, the oldest continuously awarded trophy in Country Rugby League, with Neville the first recipients in 1913.
 For all intents and purposes, it is a third division competition in the Group 10/11 area.

 In its last season under its original model in 2021, the competition encompassed teams from Bathurst, Kandos, Lithgow, Oberon, Orange and Portland.
 Some of the remaining clubs in the competition merged into the Woodbridge Cup in 2022 after two incomplete seasons due to the COVID-19 Pandemic.
 However, the competition reformed in late 2022 under a new community cup model similar to Group 17.
 The three clubs that emerged from the ailing original format of the competition to join the Woodbridge Cup did not rejoin the competition as they sought a higher standard of football, paving the way for the return of other older clubs.

-Current Clubs
+Current clubs

-Four clubs are currently listed as part of the new Mid West Community Cup competition.
-The inaugural edition of the competition is likely to run as a double round robin with finals to follow, with a total seven week season in 2022.
+Three clubs are currently listed as part of the Mid West Community Cup competition.
+The inaugural edition of the competition ran as a four-team single round-robin with finals to follow, with a total four week season in 2022 and in 2023.
+The competition expanded to seven teams for 2024.

-Former Clubs
+Former clubs

-2021 Season Teams
+2021 Season teams

-Five teams competed in the 2021 season including former Group 10 side Oberon Tigers, with the women's grade having six teams (Kandos being the extra).
+Seven teams will compete in the 2024 season including former Group 10 side Oberon Tigers, with the women's grade having six teams (Kandos being the extra).
 The teams were: